Sbig App

 Uses of Semolina Flour

-• Halwa for festive days or sudden sweet cravings.
+• Halwa for festive occasions or dessert preparations

-• Idli or dosa batter mix to improve texture.
+• Idli and dosa batter mixes to improve texture

-• Pasta, bread, and pizza bases are in some kitchens.
+• Pasta, bread, and pizza bases in some recipes

-• Coating for shallow frying to give a crisp layer.
+• Coating for shallow frying to create a crisp outer layer

 People choose suji because it cooks fast and works with limited ingredients.
 It fits busy routines.